How to Disable Web Search in Taskbar in Windows 10 Version 2004

 This has changed in Windows 10 version 1803.
 Intentionally or not, Microsoft has broken the Group Policy tweaks.
 However, Windows 10 version 1803 had its own, unique tweak that could be used to disable of the web search feature.

-Unfortunately, in Windows 10 version 2004 everything above has stopped working, so Windows enthusiasts have created a PowerShell script that blocks the online search with Windows Firewall, so it operates in offline mode.
+Unfortunately, in Windows 10 version 2004 everything above has stopped working, so Windows enthusiasts have created a PowerShell script that blocks the online search with Windows Firewall, making Windows Search operate in offline mode.
 The script is reviewed in the last part of this post.

 To Disable Web Search in Taskbar in Windows 10 Version 2004,